Your Budding Daughter: Some Practical Suggestions for Parents

 I recently flew in an airplane, and it triggered my schizoaffective anxiety.
 Here’s how my schizoaffective anxiety was affected by flying in an airplane.

 When my mom and I were going through airport security at O’Hare, I had to go in a separate line from my mom because she is almost 75.
 I know I’m a grown, 45-year-old adult, but I needed to be near my mom because the whole process of flying in an airplane with schizoaffective anxiety was overwhelming.
 So, I started crying when I was standing in line to go through security alone.
-I am no stranger to outbursts of crying jags, so I knew how to get it together before I had to talk to security personnel.
+I am no stranger to crying jags, so I knew how to get it together before I had to talk to security personnel.
 It was also difficult taking off my shoes to go through the x-ray machine because I’ve recently had knee replacement surgery.

 Because of this difficulty, the trip back from San Francisco to Chicago was just as bad.
 When I got to airport security, I told them about the recent knee surgery and the difficulty taking off my shoes and standing up.
 I asked for a chair.
 They kept scanning my shoes while they were still on my feet.
 The scans didn’t clear my way.
 Five minutes later—a long time when you’re standing around being scanned—a supervisor came by and asked me if I could take my shoes off if I were sitting in a chair.
 I said yes.
-Unbelievable.

-How I Keep My Anxiety From Affecting Those Around Me
+How I Keep My Anxiety from Affecting Those Around Me

 Posted on: